Artorius104/Workshop-ToDo_List-React/README.md

     - Create a "Game" class which will contain our main implementation of the game, inside, use the "render" method to display your jsx.

-Then,
+Then :

-    - Create a "Board" and "Square" functions which will return nothing for the moment.
+    Create a "Board" and "Square" functions which will return nothing for the moment.
 "Square" will be called by "Board" which itself will be called by "Game".

 # STEP 02

-    - Using "Board" and "Square", display three rows of square.
+    Using "Board" and "Square", display three rows of square.

 You can use this CSS code for the squares :